Think back to the last “big” event you attended, whether it was a giant corporate holiday party, a convention for work, or an educational conference.

 Event planners also need to be able to negotiate since they’ll be dealing with vendors and budgets, as well as their vendor’s budgets.
 Problem-solving and organizational skills are also paramount in this career since planning events requires many decisions and a knack for planning itineraries and schedules that are organized and not hurried.

-It is also critical to be able to maintain and manage a budget.
+It is also critical to be able to maintain and manage a budget (and bookkeeping).

 How much do event planners earn?